GsDevKit/GsDevKit_home/docs/installation/configureOS.md

 See Installing separate server and client

+---
-##Installing on a remote server node using X forwarding
+##Configurations on a Remote Server Node accessed using X-forwarding

 ####Configure Linux Server for Client and Server
   See Installing on a remote node using X forwarding